TerrapinStation/blog/_posts/2018-01-22-Dynamic Arm Templates Part 1.md

     New-AzureRmResourceGroupDeployment @armParams
 ```

-So now that I have a more manageable process for defining my parameters, I can start to look at how to manage the resources within our ARM templates.
-[Part 2 coming soon...](https://github.com/TerrapinStation/blog/dynamicArmPart2.md)
+So now that I have a more manageable process for defining my parameters, I can start to look at how to manage the resources within our ARM templates using linked templates and conditional logic.
+[Part 2 coming soon...](https://github.com/TerrapinStation/blog/dynamicArmPart2.html)